On farm pesticide storage (minor storage)

-A thorough understanding of Material Safety Data Sheets (MSDS) relating to the chemicals stored on site and what actions need to be taken in the case of an emergency is essential.
+A thorough understanding of Safety Data Sheets (SDS) relating to the chemicals stored on site and what actions need to be taken in the case of an emergency is essential.

-Those in charge should also be trained in cleaning up spills and fire fighting techniques as well as familiarising themselves with the equipment used.
+Those in charge should also be trained in correct way to clean up spills and firefighting techniques as well as familiarising themselves with the equipment used.

 Personal Protective Equipment (PPE)

 - PPE needs to be appropriate to the chemical being used/stored.
-Information about appropriate PPE can be found on the chemical label and MSDS.
-Examples of PPE are overalls, rubber boots, elbow length rubber or PVC gloves, chemical goggles or face shield, PVC apron and suitable respirator
+Information about appropriate PPE can be found on the chemical label and SDS.
+Examples of PPE are overalls, rubber boots, elbow length rubber or PVC gloves, chemical goggles or face shield, PVC apron and suitable respirator.

 - Charcoal filters must be regularly replaced and must be stored in a suitable air-tight container when not being used.